-In 2007, the City of Pasco actively supported fair housing, by translating fair housing materials into Spanish for distribution to the largely Hispanic population.
+The City of Pasco actively supports fair housing, by translating fair housing materials into Spanish for distribution to the largely Hispanic population.
 All posters and publications relating to fair housing are presented in both English and Spanish.
-Public information notices and public hearing notices related to fair housing are advertised in La Voz, a local Spanish language newspaper, and in the Tri-City Herald.
+Public information notices and public hearing notices related to fair housing are advertised in the Tri-City Herald and in La Voz, a local Spanish language newspaper.
+Responsibility for compliance with Section 504 is assigned to the Human Resources Manager for better oversight and coordination.